CHC-Computations/Harmonize/README.md

 ## Main Indexing

+The process may (not necessarily) be preceded by a pre-indexation.
+If we precede the main indexation with a pre-indexation, the people and places appearing in the bibliographic records will be 'linked' to the corresponding wikidata records.
-This process can be preceded by pre-indexing.
-During main indexing, the `lite_biblio` collection will be filled with data.
+During indexation, the lite_biblio collection will be populated with data.

 ## Cleaning and Reindexing